holaphil/amazing-maple-e08ae/src/pages/index.md

 sections:
   - section_id: hero
     type: section_hero
-    title: Maybe it's time to build your own house.
+    title: Is it time to build your own house?
     content: >
       Look around the web and you'll notice that every place we exist, we do so by sharing content and data stored on other people's platforms (e.g.